The Tear: The Man Doom'd to Sail... – Sunderland

 This transfer is the fourth verse of Byron's poem, The Tear.
 You can read more here, on Ian Holmes' site.

-The frog mug below likely belongs to the Phillips period, 1807–1818, at the Sunderland Pottery.
+The frog mug below is typical of those of the Phillips period, 1807–1818, at the Sunderland Pottery.

 An eel pot with similar enamel decoration to the jugs above.